Last Updated on December 11, 2020.

 The Instrument Input is designed for electric guitar or bass and has a preamp to get the signal up to line level.

-The Line-in Input is designed for instruments such as keyboards, amps and other electronic instruments which already provide an “amplified” signal (line level).
+The Line-in Inputs are designed for instruments such as keyboards, amps and other electronic instruments that already provide an “amplified” signal (line level), and it’s set to a fixed level.

 One would assume that if the manufacturer claims that his product has 16 channels that this means that the interface has 16 analog inputs, right?